-We are now in the position to generalize the moment formula in \Cref{thm:moment formula for polynomial processes} for conventional polynomial processes to polynomial processes time changed by an inverse subordinator $L_t$. \begin{thm}[Moment Formula I] Let $f \in \cB\cF$ with triplet $(0,b,\nu)$ and let $L_t$ be the corresponding inverse subordinator.
+We are now in a position to generalize the moment formula in \Cref{thm:moment formula for polynomial processes} for conventional polynomial processes to polynomial processes time-changed by an inverse subordinator $L_t$. \begin{thm}[Moment Formula I] Let $f \in \cB\cF$ with triplet $(b,0,\nu)$ and let $L_t$ be the corresponding inverse subordinator.
 Let $\bD_t^f$ be the associated $f$-Caputo derivative, and let $q(t,a)$ be the solution of the \emph{scalar linear fractional differential equation}

 Moreover, let $X$ be $m$-polynomial with extended generator $\cG$ and let $A \in \bR^{N \times N}$ be the matrix representation of $\cG$ in a basis $H(x)$ of $\cP_m$.
 Then, for any $t \ge 0$ the mapping $a \mapsto q(t,a)$ is defined on the spectrum of $A$ and for any $u \in \cP_m$, we have